hthreads/hthreads.github.io/classes/domain-specific-accelerators/index.md

 ## Topics Covered

-- The rise and decline of Moore's Law
+- The Economics of Moore's Law
+- Understanding Performance Gains from Specialization and the Accelerator Wall
-- Understanding the requirements of Machine Learning
+- The Requirements of Machine Learning
+- The New Economics of Machine learning
 - SIMD Architectures
 - Vector Processors
 - Array Processors